Amos Bronson Alcott: Final years

 Alcott's published books, all from late in his life, include Tablets (1868), Concord Days (1872), New Connecticut (1881), and Sonnets and Canzonets (1882).
 Louisa May attended to her father's needs in his final years.
 She purchased a house for her sister Anna which had been the last home of Henry David Thoreau, now known as the Thoreau-Alcott House.
 Louisa and her parents moved in with Anna as well.

-After the death of his wife Abby May on November 25, 1877, Alcott never returned to Orchard House, too heartbroken to live there.
+After the death of his wife Abigail on November 25, 1877, Alcott never returned to Orchard House, too heartbroken to live there.
 He and Louisa May collaborated on a memoir and went over her papers, letters, and journals.
 "My heart bleeds with the memories of those days", he wrote, "and even long years, of cheerless anxiety and hopeless dependence."
 Louisa noted her father had become "restless with his anchor gone".
 They gave up on the memoir project and Louisa burned many of her mother's papers.

 On January 19, 1879, Alcott and Franklin Benjamin Sanborn wrote a prospectus for a new school which they distributed to potentially interested people throughout the country.
 The result was the Concord School of Philosophy and Literature, which held its first session in 1879 in Alcott's study in the Orchard House.
 In 1880 the school moved to the Hillside Chapel, a building next to the house, where he held conversations and, over the course of successive summers, as he entered his eighties, invited others to give lectures on themes in philosophy, religion and letters.
 The school, considered one of the first formal adult education centers in America, was also attended by foreign scholars.
 It continued for nine years.

 In April 1882, Alcott's friend and benefactor Ralph Waldo Emerson was sick and bedridden.
 After visiting him, Alcott wrote, "Concord will be shorn of its human splendor when he withdraws behind the cloud."
 Emerson died the next day.
 Alcott himself moved out of Concord for his final years, settling at 10 Louisburg Square in Boston beginning in 1885.

 As he was bedridden at the end of his life, Alcott's daughter Louisa May came to visit him at Louisburg on March 1, 1888.
 He said to her, "I am going up.
 Come with me."
 She responded, "I wish I could."
 He died three days later on March 4; Louisa May died only two days after her father.